Chapter 8 Section F : People with mental health conditions who have alcohol and other drug issues

 Legal aid is available through duty solicitors for the reviews held before the visiting magistrate.
 Contact Law Access on 1300 888 529* for more information.

-If you are unhappy with the magistrate's decision, you can apply to the Administrative Decisions Tribunal (ADT) for a review of the decision.
-For more information about the ADT, click here.
+If you are unhappy with the visiting magistrate’s decision, you can apply to the NSW Civil and Administrative Tribunal (NCAT) for a review of the decision.
+For more information about the NCAT, click here.

-Official Visitors have been appointed for people participating in the Drug and Alcohol Involuntary Treatment Trial at Nepean Hospital.
+Independent Official Visitors have been appointed to inspect IDAT facilities regularly.
 They have the same role as Official Visitors under the Mental Health Act 2007 (NSW).
-This means that you can contact an Official Visitor if you have concerns about your care and treatment as an involuntary patient under the trial as well as to make complaints and concerns about the physical conditions at the hospital.
+This means that you can contact an Official Visitor if you have concerns about your care and treatment as an involuntary patient as well as to make complaints and concerns about the physical conditions at the IDAT Facility.

 To contact the Official Visitors Program: